wwwlicious/servicestack-introspec/docs/sources.md

 * `IActionEnricher` - an Action is a Verb for a request (e.g. PersonRequest GET and PersonRequest POST are 2 different actions).
 This allows for handling of different routes or authentication settings per verb.
 * `ISecurityEnricher` - for populating any security information (roles, permissions etc).

+Each enricher will implement 1 or more of these to provide appropriate data.
+Whether this data is used or not is determined by the EnricherManager classes.

 ### Reflection Enricher
 Reflection is the main source of information as it is what the underlying framework uses to process/restrict/construct requests.

+A collection of attributes and Type information is used as the source of information.
 | Field | Source | Notes |
 | --- | --- | --- |
 | Type.Title | Type.Name | |